mikeshulman/narya/README.md

 Similarly to the case with function-types, since the fields of `Id ((x:A) × B) X Y` are again named `fst` and `snd`, in most cases one can pretend it is actually equal to the latter Sigma-type, including constructing elements of it with `{ fst ≔ P; snd ≔ Q }`.

 This applies also to corecursive record types, whose identity/bridge types are thus coinductive types of bisimulations.
 We can use structures to construct bisimulations that become trivial after a finite number of steps, such as to prove propostional one-step eta-expansion, but for infinitary ones we would need a corecursion.
 And since bisimulation types are *indexed* coinductive types it does not seem possible to formulate a generic corecursor for them by postulating a single typed constant with a case tree.
 Thus, in practice, nontrivial bisimulations are inaccessible until we give the user the ability to define (and typecheck) their own constants with case trees.

+The identity/bridge type of a datatype is currently itself another datatype, with constructors applied at higher elements to construct their elements (with the boundary treated like indices), and case trees allowed to discriminate on them.
+It's unclear whether the latter is correct, so it might change.

 Internal parametricity is implemented by the constant `Gel`, defined with `Types.Gel.install ()`, whose type is
 ```